jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+for consistency conisder color picker with text label and a palatte icon (to which the text color ocntrast function gets applied)

+there are other fonts still (though i'm using this one so thoroughyl...)

+so really it's just an upload button...
+I want it to match the logo image icon.
+And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize more
+Only 1 button per image field -- iOS will propmt them.
+And dictatcing camera makes browing image inaccessibilie sometimes which sucks

+CARD FRONT FIGURE DESIGN ROW BACKGROUND NEEDS TO HAVE A COLOR HACKGROUND MAYBE LIKE CARD STOCK

 image editing close "button" needs styling and positioning...

 legends need left right padding of like 2px each